Mercedes-Benz G-Class: G 63 Trail Package

-AMG G 63 4x4²
+G 63 4x4²

-Following the previous generation's G 63 AMG 6x6 and G 500/G 550 4x4², Mercedes-Benz-AMG introduced the new G 63 4x4² for the second generation iteration in June 2022 via YouTube.
-The AMG G 63 4x4² features the same M177 V8 twin-turbo as the standard AMG G 63 but with output increased to 585 hp from 577 hp, and raised portal axles like the previous generation G 500/G 550 4x4², except now with independent front axles.
-The model went on sale Fall 2022 for the 2023 model year at a price of $350,050 USD.
+Following the previous generation's G 63 AMG 6x6 and G 500/G 550 4x4², Mercedes-AMG introduced the new G 63 4x4² for the second generation iteration in June 2022.
+The G 63 4x4² features the same M177 V8 twin-turbo as the G 63 but with output increased to 585 hp from 577 hp, and raised portal axles like the previous generation G 500/G 550 4x4², except now with independent front axles.
+The model went on sale Fall 2022 for the 2023 model year with a starting price of $350,050 USD.

-Compared to the standard AMG G 63, the AMG G 63 4x4² features a raised height, larger carbon-fiber fenders, 22-inch wheels with 37-inch Pirelli 325/55R22 all-terrain tires, LED light bar, roof rack with carbon-fiber windscreen, carbon-fiber spare tire cover, and rugged styling.
+Compared to the G 63, the G 63 4x4² features a raised height, larger carbon-fiber fenders, 22-inch wheels with 37-inch Pirelli 325/55R22 all-terrain tires, LED light bar, roof rack with carbon-fiber windscreen, carbon-fiber spare tire cover, and rugged styling.
 With this increase in height, the model offers a ground clearance 4.3 inches over stock at 13.8 inches, wading depth 8.2 inches over stock at 35.8 inches, and 41.3° approach and 36.8° departure angles.

 Additionally, compared to the previous generation G 500/G 550 4x4², the wheelbase is increased by 0.9 inch to 113.1 inches, height is increased by 0.8 inch to 88.8 inches, width is increased by 5.4 inches to 82.5 inches, and length is increased by 3.9 inches to 181.1 inches, or 194.5 inches when accounting for the spare tire carrier.
 Weight is decreased by 379 lbs to 6,315 lbs.
 Mercedes-Benz claims an estimated 5.0 0-60 mph time.

 Special models

 G manufaktur (Individualisation Programme)

 Mercedes-Benz has introduced the bespoke/individualisation programme exclusive for the G-Class: G manufaktur.
 Similar to the Mercedes-Benz designo programme, buyers can specify different colour and material options.
-For the exterior, buyers can choose from 26 exclusive G manufaktur paint colours, and the Black Accents covers for the fender flares, roof, front and rear bumpers, external rear-view mirrors, rub stripes, spare wheel cover ring, wheels, side exhaust pipe tips, etc in gloss black paint.
+For the exterior, buyers can choose from 26 exclusive G manufaktur paint colours, and the Black Accents covers for the fender flares, roof, front and rear bumpers, external rear-view mirrors, rub stripes, spare wheel cover ring, wheels, side exhaust pipe tips, etc. in gloss black paint.
 For the interior, 64 different seat colour combinations and three patterns can be specified.
 The dashboard and steering wheel cover can be ordered with a two-toned colour combination.
 On the passenger grab bar, the G manufaktur brand is etched on the stainless steel trim.